TheBB/SISO/README.rst

 Basic usage is::

-  cico INFILE.hdf5 [OUTFILE]
+  siso INFILE.hdf5 [OUTFILE]

 For help with relevant command-line-options please consult::

-  cico --help
+  siso --help

 If the output filename is specified, the format will be determined from its extension, unless specifically overriden with ``-f`` or ``--fmt``::

-  cico -f vtu INFILE.hdf5
+  siso -f vtu INFILE.hdf5

 Some options are only available for certain input or output formats,